CeVIO-User-Guide-Unofficial/cevio-ai-en/docs/songtrack/song_07.md

 ## Edit Vibrato Amplitude

-Vibrato can be adjusted by amplitude and frequency, adjust the amplitude of vibrato here.
+Vibrato of a song can be adjusted by amplitude and frequency, adjust the amplitude of vibrato here.

 Superimposed display pitch will show the pitch with vibrato for easy adjustment.